dev-manish26/dev-manish26/README.md

-# 💫 Hi, I'm Manish, a newbie in the world on tech
+# 💫 Hi, I'm Manish
-Currently trying my hands on web development
+A newbie in the world on tech<br>Currently trying my hands on web development

 ## 🌐 Socials: